- wear a face covering in shops, on public transport and in enclosed public spaces

-New advice from the government says that members of the public should wear a face covering in enclosed spaces where social distancing is not always possible and where they might come into contact with people that they do not normally meet, for example on public transport or in some shops.
+New advice from the government says that members of the public should wear a face covering in shops, on public transport and in enclosed public spaces where social distancing is not always possible.
+This includes banks, building societies and post offices.

 Face coverings are not a substitute for physical distancing and you should not buy surgical or medical masks but use DIY-type masks, scarves or other coverings.

-You should still be maintaining a two metre distance from other people wherever possible.
+You should still be maintaining a 2 metre distance from other people wherever possible.

 You're also advised to wash your clothing more often as some evidence is showing that the coronavirus can stay on fabrics.